 Continuing this journey, Noel wants to ensure he is continually motivated.
 As a result, he may want to change his diet to cater to the goals, which he expects the application to cater to.

+Scenarios:-

+Use the scenarios to explore how a user might expect to interact with the system.
+User1 wants to a) record diet and get suggested improvements.
+User2 wants to a) record diet and get an updated menu plan for next week.
+User3 wants to record menu plans for a number of patients and review compliance with dietary suggestions.

+Etc.

+Scenarios should result in features e.g. simple user interface for diet input, diet recommendations etc.

+Requirements are linked to features.

+Explain all terms used, macronutrients, UX.
+Cite everything and try and pare back sentences to the minimum

+User scenarios should not reference their names, or non essential info – focus on what they do that your app is going to address.

-ScenariosBusiness Requirements
+Business Requirements

 After phase of gathering the user requirements, the collection of the business requirements are as follows: